Richard Sharp (politician): Final years and death

 Towards the end of his life Sharp liked to spend the winter months at his house in Higher Terrace, Torquay.
 He had suffered all his life with a cough and a bad chest and Torquay was noted for both its health-giving air and Italianate landscape, but in 1834 the winter was particularly severe and as Sharp succumbed he resolved that he would die in his beloved London.
-He set off for the city with his family and servants but only got as far as Dorchester before expiring at the coaching inn there.
-Fearful that a nephew might obtain and subvert his will, it is said that 70-year-old George Philips, in a final act of kindness, set off on his horse "Canon", and rode through the night as fast as he could to ensure that this did not occur.
+He set off for the city with his family and servants but got only as far as Dorchester before expiring at the coaching inn there.
+It is said that, fearful that a nephew might obtain and subvert his will, 70-year-old George Philips, in a final act of kindness, set off on his horse "Canon" and rode through the night as fast as he could to ensure that this did not occur.

 Personal life

-Sharp never married, but in about 1812 he adopted an infant, Maria Kinnaird, who had been orphaned by a catastrophic volcano eruption in the West Indies.
+Sharp never married, but in about 1812 he adopted two year old Maria Kinnaird, who had been orphaned by a catastrophic volcano eruption in the West Indies.
 Maria, as a teenager, knew William Wordsworth's daughter, Dora, very well and later led an interesting and colourful life in London society.
 Macaulay and Romilly (son of Samuel Romilly) were among many eligible young men who were said to be enamoured of Maria, but in 1835 she married Thomas Drummond, who later became Under-Secretary for Ireland.